apvarun/productlog-nextjs-theme/README.md

 - Add changelog as files
 - Deploy on Vercel/Netlify or your choice of statuc hosts

+More about theme's configuration in the project's [wiki](https://github.com/apvarun/productlog-nextjs-theme/wiki/Configuration).

 ## Development

 First, run the development server: